-The Amvic ICF System is intended for use where Architect's drawings are available and satisfy the Building Regulations 1997 to 2019 - the Architect and Engineer design team of the developer are responsible for the architectural drawings and overall building design to comply with the Building Regulations.
+The Amvic ICF System is intended for use where Architect's drawings are available and satisfy the Building Regulations.
+The Architect, Engineer or competent design team of the developer are responsible for the architectural drawings and overall building design to comply with the Building Regulations.

-Buildings constructed using the Amvic ICF System shall be certified by a competent, chartered civil or structural engineer, with experience in design of buildings and structures incorporating the Amvic ICF System, as being in accordance with Part A of the Building Regulations 1997 to 2019.
+Buildings constructed using the Amvic ICF System shall be certified by a competent, chartered civil or structural engineer, with experience in design of buildings and structures incorporating the Amvic ICF System, as being in accordance with Part A of the Building Regulations.

-The Amvic Ireland Design Guide for Housing provides guidance for the structural design of dwelling houses up to 3 storeys (10m) in height.
+The Amvic Ireland Design Guide for Housing[30] provides guidance for the structural design of dwelling houses up to 3 storeys (10m) in height.